-Wells for Hope Welcomes Your Donation!
+Wells for Hope for South Sudan

 Thanks to many contributors from all over, Majok brought a drilling rig to Billing Daldiar, Lakes State, east of Rumbek, in June 2015!
 Residents are able for the first time to have clean water in their village, and they have begun growing more crops in the dry season, resulting in income for their families.

 In spring and summer 2016, two more wells went in, at Mabor Koch, home village of former Lost Boy Stephen Chol Bayok, and Mading Thon.
 A fourth well was constructed in April, 2018 in the village of Majak.
 In the summer of 2021, two more villages received these ground water sources.

 Majok addressing the International Convention of BBYO at the National Center for Civil and Human Rights

 Majok after speaking to the students of Inman Middle School

 Well in use with an honorary tile